 The number of Units the REIT is authorized to issue is unlimited.
 The Trustees have the discretion to issue additional Units in other circumstances.
-Additional Units may also be issued pursuant to the DRIP, the Unit Option Plan and any other incentive plan of the REIT, and upon conversion of the Debentures and Units issuable to the Debenture Trustee (as defined in the Indenture) in payment of interest on Debentures.
-Any issuance of Units may have a dilutive effect on the Unitholders.
+Additional Units may also be issued pursuant to the DRIP, the Equity Incentive Plan and any other incentive plan of the REIT, and upon conversion of the Convertible Debentures and Units issuable to the Convertible Debenture Indenture Trustee in payment of interest on the Convertible Debentures.
+Any issuance of Units may have a dilutive effect on Unitholders.